 Will Corruption and Arrogance Undo Trump’s Environmental Team as It Did Reagan’s?

-Pruitt and Zinke are unnecessary political liabilities; Pruitt may not last the week.
+Pruitt and Zinke are unnecessary political liabilities; Pruitt may not last

 Update, April 6, 2018: In the days since this article first appeared, the status of EPA Administrator Scott Pruitt has grown more controversial and more strained.
 More than sixty Democrats have formally demanded his ouster, while conservatives are praising his job as the deregulator-in-chief.
 Allegations of questionable behavior continue, ranging from the merely embarrassing (the lobbyists from whom he rented a room changed the locks because he wouldn’t leave) to the troubling (he lied when he said he did not know about exorbitant raises for favored staff).
 Though President Trump’s chief of staff John Kelly reportedly wants Pruitt gone, the president continues to express support — but that is standard fare, not only for Trump, but for the strangely analogous case of President Reagan and the brief tenures of his EPA Administrator and Interior Secretary.
 Read on. ~ JC